-Architizer presents an exclusive interview with this year’s Pritzker Prize–winning architect, Alejandro Aravena, from Surface — the American Magazine of global contemporary design.
-The article appears as the cover story of its Power 100 issue, which launched last week.
+Architizer presents an exclusive interview with Pritzker Prize–winning architect, Alejandro Aravena, from Surface — the American Magazine of global contemporary design.
+The article appeared as the cover story of its Power 100 issue.
 Read on for the interview conducted by Rocky Casale and reflections from Surface’s editor-in-chief, Spencer Bailey:

 It is Chilean architect Alejandro Aravena’s habit to look at architecture as a way to help people, and not to simply dazzle them with form.
-The ethos and practice of Aravena’s Santiago-based firm, Elemental, is essentially the blueprint for each national pavilion at this year’s Venice Architecture Biennale (through Nov.
-27), which he is directing.
-His brief, “Reporting from the Front,” asks a simple question, one that’s increasingly difficult to address: How can the advancement of architecture, given physical needs and local contexts, actually improve the quality of people’s lives?
+The ethos and practice of Aravena’s Santiago-based firm, Elemental, was essentially the blueprint for each national pavilion at the 2016 Venice Architecture Biennale, which he directed.
+His brief, “Reporting from the Front,” asked a simple question, one that’s increasingly difficult to address: How can the advancement of architecture, given physical needs and local contexts, actually improve the quality of people’s lives?

 This question is central to how Aravena approaches his own work.
 Before he puts pen to paper, the economic, environmental, political and social dimensions of the built environment are fully taken into account.